Annotation Configuration

 Default value: ""

 Specifies the expression for a field in the SET clause during update operations.
-This attribute takes precedence over the el
+This property takes precedence over the el attribute, allowing you to customize the update logic for the field.

 Example Explanation